qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > \- [Paying attention](https://karthikecon.github.io/karthiksrinivasan.org/paying_attention.pdf) by Karthik Srinivasan

-Having attention from others is indeed useful: it increases exposure to possible allies, mates and opportunities.
+Some people try to gain attention by posting things on the internet.
+Having attention from internet is only useful when attention comes from the right kinds of persons.
+Some kinds of attention from internet are harmful.

 ### Randomized reward